 During the Scan

-The patient lies on the MRI table, which is then moved into the scanner.
+A patient lies on the MRI table and is inserted into the scanner.

-Patients may be asked to suck on a lemon slice or citric acid tablet during the procedure to stimulate saliva flow, which enhances ductal visualization.
+Patients can be requested to suck on a lemon or citric acid tablet to provoke the saliva secretion and make the ducts more visible.

 After the Scan